-- 2.3 The water vole and otter survey was completed by suitably experienced AECOM ecologists on 3rd and 4th October 2018 in accordance with best practice guidance (Crawford, 2010; Chanin, 2003 and Strachan et al., 2011). - 2.4 Both survey visits were completed during periods of dry weather (both in the days preceding and during the survey) to increase the likelihood that field signs, such as droppings, would persist in the environment. - 2.5 The survey involved searching the banks and margins of the relevant waterbodies for field signs of water vole and otter as detailed below). - 2.6 Water vole field signs include the following: - faeces these are 8-12mm long and 4-5mm wide, with a smooth 'tic tac' like shape, varying in colour from green to black, and odourless with a putty-like texture; - latrines found throughout the territory, often comprising a pile of flattened droppings, with fresh droppings on top; - feeding stations comprise a neat pile of chewed feeding remains, often comprising lengths of vegetation up to 10cm long, showing the marks of the two large incisors; - burrows these are typically wider than they are high, with a diameter of 4-8cm, and are usually located along the water's edge; - lawns around burrows there is often an area of grazed vegetation, surrounded by taller vegetation, these are most often produced when the female is nursing young; - footprints as with other rodents, the footprints of the fore foot show four toes in a star arrangement, with the hind foot showing five toes.
-The size of footprints for the hind foot is 26-34mm; and - runways these are low tunnels within the vegetation, often adjacent to the water's edge. - 2.7 Camera traps were set up at Ponds 1 and 2 on 6th September 2018 to attempt to capture water voles and allow a very broad estimate of likely usage of the ponds by the species.
-The camera traps were checked on 12th and 25th September 2018. - 2.8 Otter field signs include the following: - spraints these are usually black in colour and have a sweet smell likened to jasmine or fresh cut hay.
-The otter uses spraints to define its home range, and these are deposited at prominent points such as on boulders and ledges;
+- 2.3 The water vole and otter survey was completed by suitably experienced AECOM ecologists on 3rd and 4th October 2018 in accordance with best practice guidance (Crawford, 2010; Chanin, 2003 and Strachan et al., 2011). - 2.4 Both survey visits were completed during periods of dry weather (both in the days preceding and during the survey) to increase the likelihood that field signs, such as droppings, would persist in the environment. - 2.5 The survey involved searching the banks and margins of the relevant waterbodies for field signs of water vole and otter as detailed below. - 2.6 It should be noted that the two ponds within the Main Development Area have recently been infilled in accordance with a Non-Licensed Method Statement for Water Voles, so these ponds are no longer present.
+However the survey results for these ponds are included within this report to provide contextual information on the usage of the Site by water vole and otter. - 2.7 Water vole field signs include the following: - faeces these are 8-12 mm long and 4-5 mm wide, with a smooth 'tic tac' like shape, varying in colour from green to black, and odourless with a putty-like texture; - latrines found throughout the territory, often comprising a pile of flattened droppings, with fresh droppings on top: - feeding stations comprise a neat pile of chewed feeding remains, often comprising lengths of vegetation up to 10 cm long, showing the marks of the two large incisors; - burrows these are typically wider than they are high, with a diameter of 4-8 cm, and are usually located along the water's edge; - lawns around burrows there is often an area of grazed vegetation, surrounded by taller vegetation, these are most often produced when the female is nursing young; - footprints as with other rodents, the footprints of the fore foot show four toes in a star arrangement, with the hind foot showing five toes.
+The size of footprints for the hind foot is 26-34mm; and - runways these are low tunnels within the vegetation, often adjacent to the water's edge. - 2.8 Camera traps were set up at Ponds 1 and 2 on 6th September 2018 to attempt to capture water voles and allow a very broad estimate of likely usage of the ponds by the species.
+The camera traps were checked on 12th and 25th September 2018. - 2.9 Otter field signs include the following:

-- footprints the otter has five toes that are webbed.
+- spraints these are usually black in colour and have a sweet smell likened to jasmine or fresh cut hay.
+The otter uses spraints to define its home range, and these are deposited at prominent points such as on boulders and ledges; - footprints the otter has five toes that are webbed.
 The footprints are very characteristic and easy to recognise.
-Each print is around 50 - 60mm wide; - paths found along river banks; - couches flattened vegetation amongst scrub or dense vegetation, which may indicate an above ground resting area for an otter during the day; - holts holes in the riverbank, hollow trees, cavities amongst tree roots, piles of rocks, wood or debris may all be used as holts; and - feeding remains including fish remains. - 2.9 The presence and distribution of these signs can be used to assess the likely importance of the relevant waterbodies for the local otter population. - 2.10 Observations of the field signs of water vole and otter were also made and recorded during other protected species surveys, prior to the water vole and otter survey.
+Each print is around 50 60 mm wide; - paths found along river banks; - couches flattened vegetation amongst scrub or dense vegetation, which may indicate an above ground resting area for an otter during the day; - holts holes in the riverbank, hollow trees, cavities amongst tree roots, piles of rocks, wood or debris may all be used as holts; and - feeding remains including fish remains. - 2.10 The presence and distribution of these signs can be used to assess the likely importance of the relevant waterbodies for the local otter population. - 2.11 Observations of the field signs of water vole and otter were also made and recorded during other protected species surveys, prior to the water vole and otter survey.
 These observations are included in the survey results given in this report.